-GE category: GE Options Offered every spring semester Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy.
-Concurrent enrollment in ASL 099G required
+4 credits GE category: GE Options Offered every spring semester Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy.

 Development of American Sign Language and its application within the deaf community.
-Emphasizes vocabulary, structure, grammar, dialogues, and narratives.
+Emphasizes vocabulary, structure, grammar, dialogues, and narratives